Disputes involving the Spain women's national football team: 2011–2015: continued complaints under Quereda

 With a continued poor qualification record into major tournaments and a coaching staff that went unchanged for two decades, players publicly accused the Royal Spanish Football Federation (RFEF) of indifference towards the women's team by at least 2011.
-This year, former Spain international Irene del Rio stated in an interview with Equalizer Soccer that she and multiple other players refused to continue in the national team if Quereda continued.
+This year, former Spain international Laura del Río stated in an interview with Equalizer Soccer that she and multiple other players refused to continue in the national team if Quereda continued.
 In 2014, another former Spain international Mar Prieto claimed in an interview with Diario AS that both she and Laura del Río left for the same reason.
 Aside from his conflicts with individual players, Quereda also had controversial influence over Liga F (then called the Superliga or Primera División), the nation's highest women's league.

 Spain placed bottom of their group at the 2015 FIFA Women's World Cup, the first time they qualified, despite the team having players with previous youth success.
 A statement issued by the entire World Cup squad called for a new era in RFEF women's football, specifically asking for Quereda to be replaced and for better tournament preparation, wanting an improved culture in the team.
 Later that month, Quereda was replaced with Jorge Vilda, who was once Spain's women's U-17s and U-19s coach as well the son of former Spain women's U-19 coach Ángel Vilda; multiple senior players were phased out of the squad in the following years, which they believe was in retaliation for speaking out.